 - Voting the Divine: Collective Decision-Making and Religious Authority between Polytheism and Monotheism Susanna Elm (History), Duncan McRae (Classics), and Emily Mackil (History)

-This Public Course will examine theological contexts and motives of voting in both ancient and modern societies.
-The series will address the relationship between voting as the signal marker of democracy, and the rituals and theologies of both monotheist and polytheist societies.
-The series will focus on voting as a central feature of religious life.
+This Public Course series will examine theological contexts and motives of voting and deliberation in premodern societies.
+The series addresses the relationship between voting as the signal marker of democracy, and the rituals and theologies of both monotheist and polytheist societies.
+This series focuses on democracy as a central feature of religious life.